 Figure 1.
-Map showing existing roads in the Rustic Roads Program

-Because no existing or nominated rustic road falls outside the Upcounty planning region except for Game Preserve Road just northwest of Gaithersburg, the master plan boundary is the Upcounty planning region and the Midcounty planning region surrounding Gaithersburg.
+Map showing existing roads in the Rustic Roads Program planning region and the Midcounty planning region surrounding Gaithersburg.
 Existing land uses, population densities, and master plan recommendations in the rest of the county are incompatible with the criteria for rustic roads.